 Interestingly, the Air effect had its most subtle effect on the Rhodes, more pronounced on the vocals, and most pronounced on the Juno 106.
 And when we say pronounced, we mean in a good way; not artificial.

 As a bonus, we have to comment on the inclusion of the Red 2 and 3 plug-ins in particular, further increasing the value proposition here.
 These are worth a few hundred dollars on their own, and their installation should not be overlooked when unboxing this product.
 The compressor and equalizer from the Red series are outstanding sounding recreations of classic hardware.
 Since first exploring them a year ago, they have become indispensable staples for basic instrument tracking and mixing.

 Documentation and Product Support

-There are downloadable manuals for both the interface and the software, though operation is extremely straightforward for this device.
+There are downloadable manuals for both the interface and the software, though the operation is extremely straightforward for this device.
 The manuals should address any questions that may arise, though.

 The Focusrite Clarett Pre8X (MSRP $1,599) sells for approximately $1,300.
-The sound quality is excellent, and the built in Air effect adds a nice color to your recordings, if you so choose.
+The sound quality is excellent, and the built-in Air effect adds a nice color to your recordings if you so choose.
 The abundance of inputs gives you plenty of connectivity, and the Thunderbolt interface gives you low latency that was previously unattainable.
 While it would be nice if there was an additional USB connector for more universal connectivity, what you get for the price (not to mention the fantastic, included plug-ins) is an excellent value and easily worth your consideration.